 - The board approved allocating 337 grants totaling $150 million in the latest round of funding through the Career Technical Education Incentive Grant.
 The full list of awardees is available through the agenda item attachments.
-The grant program began in 2015 as a way to deliver high-quality career technical education programs through at the K-12 level.
+The grant program began in 2015 as a way to deliver high-quality career technical education programs at the K-12 level.

 - Staff announced that California Assessment of Student Performance and Progress score reports for 2018-19 will be delivered electronically through the local educational agency’s parent portal.
 The digital reports will be available in five languages, with more translations planned.
 The department said it will provide support to districts or county offices that still need printed student score reports because of technological constraints.
 As part of a 2019-20 redesign for CAASPP and English Language Proficiency Assessment for California websites and student score reports, the CDE said it also plans to introduce personalized videos for parents and guardians showing their student’s results.